Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Browse any UK investing platform and the same names keep appearing.
 Vanguard FTSE All-World. iShares Core S&P 500. iShares MSCI World.
 These UCITS ETFs are the building blocks that most UK passive investors use to construct their portfolios - and for good reason.

 This article covers 10 of the most popular, what index each one tracks, what it costs, how large it is, and where it fits in a portfolio.
-If you are new to reading fund documents, our guide on how to read an ETF factsheet covers the key metrics in more detail.
+If you are new to reading fund documents, our guide on how to read an ETF factsheet covers the key metrics in more detail, and index fund vs ETF vs mutual fund explains how ETFs compare to OEICs and other fund structures.

 What Is a UCITS ETF?